ebzzry/ebzzry.github.io/en/src/quotes.md

 - “Why would you take fitness advice from someone who isn’t fit?
 It’s like taking movie reviews from a blind guy.”<br>
   ―Nicole Arbour

+- “If you see fraud and do not say fraud, you are a fraud.”<br>
+  ―Nassim Nicholas Taleb